-- (a) For the purpose of Part 5, the following definitions shall apply: - (1) Aeronautical product.
+- (a) When the following terms are used in this regulation for the airworthiness of aircraft, they have the following meanings: - (1) Aeronautical product.
 Any aircraft, aircraft engine, propeller, or subassembly, appliance, material, part or component to be installed thereon. - (2) Aeroplane.
 A power-driven heavier-than-air aircraft, deriving its lift in flight chiefly from aerodynamic reactions on surfaces which remain fixed under given conditions of flight. - (3) Aircraft.
 Any machine that can derive support in the atmosphere from the reactions of the air other than the reactions of the air against the earth's surface. - (4) Airworthy.
 The status of an aircraft, engine, propeller or part when it conforms to its approved design and is in a condition for safe operation. - (5) Airworthiness code.
 Standards relating to the design, materials, construction equipment, performance and maintenance of aircraft or aircraft component issued by the State of Design and accepted and prescribed by the Authority. - (6) Airworthiness Directive.
 Continuing airworthiness information that applies to the following products: aircraft, aircraft engines, propellers and appliances.
 An Airworthiness Directives (AD) is mandatory when issued by the State of Design. - (7) Anticipated operating conditions.
 Those conditions which are known from experience or which can be reasonably envisaged to occur during the operational life of the aircraft taking into account the operations for which the aircraft is made eligible, the conditions so considered being relative to the meteorological state of the atmosphere, to the configuration of terrain, to the functioning of the aircraft, to the efficiency of personnel and to all the factors affecting safety in flight.
 Anticipated operating conditions do not include: